 1 tablespoon olive oil

 Heat oven to 350F.
 In a saucepan, sauté onions and garlic with heated olive oil until onions are translucent.
 In a bowl mix salt, pepper, egg, and ground beef.
 Chop greens into small pieces and add to ground beef along with onions, garlic, bell pepper, and bread crumbs.
 Mix thoroughly.

 Place mixture into a glass bread pan and cover with aluminum foil.
 Bake until meat is cooked through but still moist and juicy.

 Let cool for a few minutes before slicing and serving.
 Serve with your favorite meatloaf side dish and enjoy.

-Apparently I’m on a zucchini kick lately.
-I’ve made this dish several times and love coming back to it with new ingredients.
+I’ve made this zucchini dish several times and love coming back to it with new ingredients.
 This time instead of ground beef I decided to use ground turkey.
 If you’re looking for low fat meat options and/or avoiding red meat turkey is a great alternative.
-My fiance isn’t crazy about turkey burgers, but in this dish he doesn’t even notice the difference.
 I use zucchini instead of pasta making this a low carb/gluten free meal.
 I can honestly say that I like this better than regular lasagna, and I’ve had friends who agreed just after tasting it.

 2 large green zucchini

 1/2 cup sliced crimini mushrooms

 2 cups tomato sauce